LukePappa/Ourism/text.md

-Fulfillment derived simply from existing is called Ennea.
+Fulfillment derived from existence itself is called Ennea.